Finding a Top Financial Advisor Firm in Wichita, Kansas

 IMA Wealth was founded in 1999, when it first opened its doors to the community of Wichita.
 It also manages offices in Dallas and Denver.
 The IMA Financial Group wholly owns IMA Wealth.
 The parent company is an insurance-brokerage agency and employee benefits organization based in Wichita.

-The team at IMA Wealth includes nine accredited investment fiduciaries (AIFs), four certified financial planners (CFPs), one chartered financial analyst (CFA), one certified retirement plan specialist (CPRS) and one chartered life underwriter (CLU).
+The team at IMA Wealth includes advisory certifications such as accredited investment fiduciary (AIF), certified financial planner (CFP), chartered financial analyst (CFA), certified retirement plan specialist (CPRS) and chartered life underwriter (CLU).
 (Advisors may have more than one credential.)

 The IMA Wealth investment philosophy is driven by asset allocation strategy.
 The firm will analyze your entire picture to build the right one.
 It will consider your risk tolerance, cash flow, and overall financial objectives to build the right one for you.

-The Wealth Alliance Advisory Group (WAAG), LLC provides a comprehensive range of wealth management services, including financial planning, portfolio management and even tax-planning services.
-It currently has about $379 million in assets under management with only a three-person investment advisory team.
+The Wealth Alliance Advisory Group (WAAG) provides a comprehensive range of wealth management services, including financial planning, portfolio management and even tax-planning services.

 Wealth Alliance Advisory Group Background